-- Playing Fields and Outdoor Recreation Areas: Retain existing playing fields and outdoor recreation areas in the athletics precinct in the northwest area of campus, in which Centennial Stadium is the main venue and the Centre for Athletics, Recreation and Special Abilities (CARSA) is the hub. - ii.
+- i.
+Playing Fields and Outdoor Recreation Areas: Retain existing playing fields and outdoor recreation areas in the Athletics Precinct in the northwest area of campus, in which Centennial Stadium is the main venue and the Centre for Athletics, Recreation and Special Abilities (CARSA) is the hub. - ii.
 Multi-Modal Connections: Enhance the accessibility and safety of multiple modes in the Athletics Precinct through the following:

-- Maintain and enhance accessible, well-lit, and direct pedestrian connections between the transit terminal, CARSA, and Centennial Stadium. - Explore the possibility of: - outdoor Creating a new plaza connecting the main lobby at CARSA with the McKinnon Building, as per Figure 3.2.4; and - Explore the possibility of redesigning the part of Gabriola Road south of CARSA - which is currently a major active mode route - primarily or exclusively for pedestrians, cyclists, and service vehicles.
+- Maintain and enhance accessible, well-lit, and direct pedestrian connections between the transit terminal, CARSA, and Centennial Stadium. - Explore the possibility of: - " creating a new outdoor plaza connecting the main lobby at CARSA with the McKinnon Building, as per Figure 3.2.4; and - " redesigning the part of Gabriola Road south of CARSA - which is currently a major active mode route - primarily or exclusively for pedestrians, cyclists, and service vehicles.
 A street section contained in Appendix 1 provides an illustration of a possible design option.